blowfishpro/B9-Aerospace/Gamedata/ResGen/README.txt

 		Added in "ResGen.OnPlanet"
 			requires a field "planet = name" in the resource listing.
-			INPUT: Returns 5 if the code works and you are on said planet.
+			INPUT: Returns TimeWarp.CurrentRate (ie. 50x) if the code works and you are on said planet.

 		Added in "ResGenMultVesselCrew":
 			Resource Generation Module: the rate is multiplied by the total crew